Smoking in Sweden: Legislation

 Smoking has been banned in all bars and restaurants since May 2005.
 A majority of Swedes supported the introduction of the ban.
 In 2019 the ban was extended to also include outdoor seating in bars and restaurants as well as public places such as playgrounds, bus stops and train stations.
+The legislation also covered electronic cigarettes and refill containers, herbal smoking products, and other products used in a similar manner, with signage required at affected venues.